VUIIS/dax/docs/BIDS_walkthrough.rst

 --------------------------------------

 This step allows the user to upload datatype mapping rules to XNAT.
 These mapping rules are then later used by XnatToBids function to organise the scan from XNAT in the respective BIDS datatype folder.
 Upload the CSV file (from Step 1) with the mapping rules to XNAT project level using BIDSMapping --create.
-If series_description is used as column 1 header in Step 1, use --xnatinfo series_description option.
+If scan_type is used as column 1 header in Step 1, use --xnatinfo scan_type option.

 ::

-	(dax) $ BIDSMapping --project WOODWARD_TCP --create woodward_datatype.csv --type datatype --xnatinfo scan_type
+	(dax) $ BIDSMapping --project ZALD_TTS --create datatype.csv --type datatype --xnatinfo series_description

 ::